You don’t have to give up delicious food to be healthy.

 1/4 tsp vanilla

-2 oz, or approximately 5 1/2 Tablespoons Buckwheat flour
+2 oz, or approximately 5 1/2 Tablespoons buckwheat flour (this is a gluten free flour)

 1. Combine egg, egg whites, almond milk, cinnamon, nutmeg, vanilla and chia seeds in a small bowl and allow the chia seeds to soak for 10 minutes.